 Many doctors may recommend traditional bone cancer treatments, such as radiation therapy, chemotherapy, or surgery.
 These methods can be invasive and taxing on the body, which is why we offer alternative treatment options.

-A patient that is feeling any kind of bone tumor symptoms may want to do a CT scan or other type of testing to gain more information about the affected area.
-If you or someone you know has bone cancer, feel free to reach out to the Immunity Therapy Center today so we can talk through your options.
-We use alternative cancer treatments that will help keep your cells healthy and put you on the road to wellness.
+A patient who is feeling any kind of bone tumor symptoms may want to do a CT scan or other type of testing to gain more information about the affected area.

 Written By: Dr. David Alvarez